Performing the hip replacement operation from the anterior approach has a few advantages.

 The table allows safe manipulation of the hip joint.
 In addition, duing surgery patient is positioned flat on his or her back, and it is easy to get good xrays and confirm position of the prosthesis before surgery is over.

 While the incision is smaller and the muscles are treated with more respect, the rest of the operation is still the same: power saws and power reamers are used inside the body to cut and shape the bones for the artificial implant: In the picture below the tool in my left hand is a sterile power saw.
 I was doing a right hip replacement.
-This instrument is not too different from the Dremel tools that you can buy at the home improvement store.

 Here's a picture of an arthritic eburnated femoral head that has been cut out, soon to be replaced with an artificial piece.